 Warehouses are under constant pressure to maintain accurate inventory counts while processing hundreds or thousands of units on any given day.
-Maintaining complete control of operations requires warehouse managers to develop proper practices for streamlining workflows and reducing errors in inventory counting and management processes.
+Maintaining complete control of operations requires warehouse managers to develop proper practices for streamlining workflows and reducing errors in inventory counting and warehouse management processes.
 To process orders in an efficient manner, each warehouse should properly track the stocking level, condition, and locations of each inventory item they manage.

 To help organize their work, most warehouses implement a Warehouse Management System (WMS) that centralizes all of their important data, including inventory management information.
 In this post, we’ll explore some important tips for improving inventory control.
 These techniques cover many different aspects of the warehouse and can improve the efficiency of important inventory processes such as stocking, picking, and cycle counting.